-Shanna began her career in education in assessment preparation and development, working three years as a classroom instructor and private tutor for the Princeton Review and one year as an assessment specialist for the Educational Testing Service (ETS).
+Andrawis began her career in education in assessment preparation and development, working three years as a classroom instructor and private tutor for the Princeton Review and one year as an assessment specialist for the Educational Testing Service (ETS).
 At ETS, Shanna worked primarily in the development and holistic scoring of writing assessments.
 Shanna received her New York state teaching certificate in Social Studies, in 2008 and has been teaching at Poughkeepsie High School in upstate New York since then.
-Shanna teaches Global History, AP European History, and Economics.
-In 2015, Shanna was awarded an AP Fellows Scholarship to attend the AP Summer Institute in San Gabriel, CA. Shanna is a co-founder of Teen Closet, a charity that serves disadvantaged youth in Poughkeepsie, NY.
+Shanna teaches global history, AP European history, and economics.
+In 2015, Shanna was awarded an AP Fellows Scholarship to attend the AP Summer Institute in San Gabriel, CA. Shanna is a cofounder of Teen Closet, a charity that serves disadvantaged youth in Poughkeepsie, NY.

-Chris is a teacher of A.P.
-Human Geography, World History, and Geospatial Technologies at Albemarle High School in Charlottesville, Virginia.
+Bunin is a teacher of AP human geography, world history, and geospatial technologies at Albemarle High School in Charlottesville, Virginia.
 During the past decade he has collaborated on projects focused on leveraging geospatial technologies and geo-literacy in the classroom.
-These include: “The Virginia Experiment” and “America on the World Stage” Teaching American History Projects; the iSTEM Teacher Scholars Program: An Applied Geospatial Curriculum for Middle Schools; “Transatlantic Teacher Scholars: Change Over Time and Place in the Meuse- Argonne American Cemetery”; ESRI’s GeoInquiries for US History and Human Geography; the US Census Bureau’s Statistics in Schools Program; and the award winning book Jamestown to Appomattox: Mapping US History Using GIS (Carte Diem Press).
-He is also Assistant Professor of Geography at Piedmont Virginia Community College and a member of the Virginia Geographic Alliance Steering Committee.
+These include: “The Virginia Experiment” and “America on the World Stage” Teaching American History Projects; the iSTEM Teacher Scholars Program: An Applied Geospatial Curriculum for Middle Schools; “Transatlantic Teacher Scholars: Change Over Time and Place in the Meuse-Argonne American Cemetery”; ESRI’s GeoInquiries for US history and human geography; the US Census Bureau’s Statistics in Schools Program; and the award winning book Jamestown to Appomattox: Mapping US History Using GIS (Carte Diem Press).
+He is also assistant professor of geography at Piedmont Virginia Community College and a member of the Virginia Geographic Alliance Steering Committee.
 Chris was named the 2016 Secondary Social Studies Teacher of the Year by the National Council for the Social Studies.

-Dr. Dunleavy is the co-founder and President of a mobile, location-based story and game development company called MoGo Mobile, Inc. In addition, Dr. Dunleavy is the Director of Assessment and an Associate Professor in Instructional Technology at the College of Education and Human Development at Radford University in Virginia.
+Dunleavy is the cofounder and president of a mobile, location-based story and game development company called MoGo Mobile, Inc. In addition, Dr. Dunleavy is the director of assessment and associate professor in instructional technology at the College of Education and Human Development at Radford University in Virginia.
 From 2006 to 2007, he was a postdoctoral fellow in learning technologies at the Harvard Graduate School of Education and the director of the Handheld Augmented Reality Project (HARP).
-Dr. Dunleavy received his Ph.D. in Educational Research, Statistics, and Evaluation at the University of Virginia, where he focused on the impact of ubiquitous computing on student learning and the classroom environment.
-Prior to completing his formal education, he lived overseas teaching English as a Second Language in Cameroon, Central Africa as a Peace Corps volunteer and then independently in Taiwan, Republic of China.
-In addition, as the founder and Director of the GAMeS Lab, he has been the principal investigator on a National Science Foundation grant (Grant No. DRL-0822302) and a Virginia Department of Education grant totaling $2.2 million, both of which explored how mobile technology and location-based learning can be used to improve academic and socio-cultural skills for K-16 school students.
+Dr. Dunleavy received his PhD in educational research, statistics, and evaluation at the University of Virginia, where he focused on the impact of ubiquitous computing on student learning and the classroom environment.
+Prior to completing his formal education, he lived overseas teaching English as a second language in Cameroon, Central Africa as a Peace Corps volunteer and then independently in Taiwan, Republic of China.
+In addition, as the founder and director of the GAMeS Lab, he has been the principal investigator on a National Science Foundation grant (Grant No. DRL-0822302) and a Virginia Department of Education grant totaling $2.2 million, both of which explored how mobile technology and location-based learning can be used to improve academic and socio-cultural skills for K-16 school students.

-A renewed National Board Certified Teacher, Nancy taught English in the NC public schools for over 30 years.
-She now works nationally with teacher leaders across the US as a Communications Coach for the Center for Teaching Quality.
+A National Board Certified Teacher, Gardner taught English in the North Carolina public schools for over 30 years.
+She now works nationally with teacher leaders across the United States as a communications coach for the Center for Teaching Quality.
 Nancy has also worked with ACHIEVE (EQuIP rubric), Literacy Design Collaborative, SREB, ISKME, and the Senior Project Center as a consultant and trainer.
 She enjoys jogging, strength training, music, dance, and traveling.
 Several of Nancy’s articles have been published in Education Week Teachers and Kappan magazine.
-Nancy’s 30-plus years in the classroom, combined with her current work with teachers across the nation through the Center for Teaching Quality, provides a professional foundation for mentoring and supporting other teachers in this work.
-She has strong experience with literacy standards, first hand consulting work with Senior Projects throughout the nation, and curriculum/systemic work with virtual communities of teachers through CTQ.
-In addition, she has worked with PBL and designing standards-based units that combine various subject matter while engaging students and maintaining rigor.
+Nancy’s thirty-plus years in the classroom, combined with her current work with teachers across the nation through the Center for Teaching Quality, provide a professional foundation for mentoring and supporting other teachers in this work.
+She has strong experience with literacy standards, firsthand consulting work with Senior Projects throughout the nation, and curriculum/systemic work with virtual communities of teachers through CTQ.
+In addition, she has worked with PBL designing standards-based units that combine various subject matter while engaging students and maintaining rigor.

-Carol is a public radio and television writer/producer, podcast producer, and the digital communications strategist at the Sanford School of Public Policy at Duke University.
-Previously, Carol spent many years with the nationally distributed public radio show The Story with Dick Gordon, where she served as Managing Editor and interim Senior Producer.
+Jackson is a public radio and television writer/producer, podcast producer, and the digital communications strategist at the Sanford School of Public Policy at Duke University.
+Previously, Carol spent many years with the nationally distributed public radio show The Story with Dick Gordon, where she served as managing editor and interim senior producer.
 Earlier in her career, Carol was an educational producer in Boston and Baltimore (Maryland Public Television).
 Carol has received numerous awards for her work including an Emmy, a WEBBY and an Edward R. Murrow.
 Carol is an on-air contributor to NC Now on UNC-TV (PBS) and produces the podcast Ways & Means which is hosted by journalist Emily Hanford.

-Barry is Associate Professor of Philosophy at Vassar College, and studies the nature of epistemic rationality, and linguistic meaning.
+Lam is associate professor of philosophy at Vassar College, and studies the nature of epistemic rationality, and linguistic meaning.
 His scholarly works have ranged from the philosophy of language to philosophy and cognitive science.
-Barry is currently Humanities-Writ-Large fellowship at Duke University, where he is producing a new podcasts series called Hi-Phi Nation.
+Barry is currently a Humanities-Writ-Large Fellow at Duke University, where he is producing a new podcasts series called Hi-Phi Nation.
 Conceived as audio documentary in the vein of This American Life, The Ted Radio Hour, and Freakonomics Radio, its focus will be philosophical examination of ideas that arise from ordinary and remarkable stories of human life.
-With the series Lam hopes to advance the relationship between the public and academic philosophy and between philosophy and narrative-storytelling.
+With the series Lam hopes to advance the relationship between public and academic philosophy and between philosophy and narrative storytelling.